 region_id identifies a cancelled confidence region with reference to the previous sync sample.

-Add section

-X.X.X Alternative indication
+Change 2: Alternative indication when temporal scalability is applied

+Add the following clause

+X.X.X Indication of alternatives

 When different encoded versions of the same point cloud sequence are stored in a same file and any of them are encapsulated in temporal level tracks, temporal level track carrying the geometry component of temporal level with an id equal to 0 of each alternative shall have the same alternate_group value with other alternatives in the TrackHeaderBox.
 Any temporal level tracks which do not carry temporal levels with an id equal to 0 shall not have non-zero alternate_group value in their TrackHeaderBox.
 When temporal level attribute tracks are present, non-zero alternate_group value shall not be present in TrackHeaderBox of temporal level attribute tracks.